protologicorp/protologic/README.md

 We create Bins to store data throughout the logical process.

-We'll define below the 'userCredentials' Bin for storing the initial form data, and also a Bin called, 'userCredentialsValid' for running a method that can confirm values are set, by default this Bin can accept a default 'false' value.
+We'll mock a login form request body by creating a 'formData' Bin, then we'll define a 'userCredentials' Bin for storing the initial form data, and finally, a 'userCredentialsValid' Bin for running a method that will confirm our expected values were set.
+By default, all Bins recieve a null data value.
+Passing an object, boolean or string value along with the 'addBin' method will set the default value as desired.

-Where we don't define a default value, the value is set to null.

-    // Set up some Bins for storing Data

     login.addBin('formData', { login: { username: 'Steve', password: 'Zissou' } } );
     login.addBin('userCredentials');
     login.addBin('userCredentialsValid', false);

 ### Levels

-Next, we'll set up a Levels to handle the various steps our logic will take.
+Now, we'll set up a Level to handle the various steps our logic will require.

     login.addLevel('Authenticate');